kermitt2/grobid_client_python/Readme.md

 ## Configuration of the client

 > [!TIP]
 > from version 0.0.12 the `config.json` will be optional, by default the client will connect to the local server (`http://localhost:8070`).

+> [!NOTE]
+> When using the CLI, the `--server` argument will override the `grobid_server` value in the config file.
+This allows you to use a config file for most settings while easily switching servers via command line.

 There are a few parameters that can be set with the `config.json` file.